 - Install racks on riser bases

-Segregation of cables inside the rack is important – NEVER run AC or speaker cables parallel within close proximity to signal wires (within 2”).
-Speaker wires can act as AC cables in high-power situations, so the same care should be taken in keeping signal wires away from close parallel runs.
-Speaker and AC wires can be run in closer proximity, however.
+Segregation of cables inside the rack is important.
+NEVER run AC or speaker cables parallel within proximity to signal wires (within 2 inches).
+Speaker wires can act as AC cables in high-power situations.
+The same care should be taken in keeping signal wires away from close parallel runs.
+Speaker and AC wires can, however, be run in closer proximity.

-Bend radius for twisted-pair cables is standardized at 1.5” (3” diameter).
-This needs to be taken into consideration during the internal wiring layout of rack.
+Bend radius for twisted-pair cables is standardized at 1.5 inches (3-inch diameter).
+This needs to be taken into consideration during the internal wiring layout of the rack.
 Coax cables should not be kinked, although they are more tolerant than high-speed data to tighter bends.

 HOT TIP: Bundling AC cables is a violation of the NEC, although this is rarely caught by an inspector.

 Add as many lacer strips as necessary to route the maximum amount of cable into the enclosure while keeping power and signal cables separate.
 Vertical lacer strips mount to enclosure rail brackets and allow the installer to lace cable from the top to the bottom of a rack, or vice-versa.
-They are available in different widths, from 1” to 4.75”.
+They are available in different widths, from 1-inch to 4.75-inches.

-Vertical lacer strips provide a number of ways to dress cable.
+Vertical lacer strips provide several ways to dress cable.
 Some strips are punched with holes for mounting cable ties saddles.
-Tie saddles have been designed to hold bundles wrapped with cable ties or hook-and-loop straps (such as VELCRO® brand ONE-WRAP® Wire Wrap) up to .75” wide.
+Tie saddles have been designed to hold bundles wrapped with cable ties or hook-and-loop straps (such as VELCRO® Brand ONE-WRAP® Wire Wrap) up to .75 inches wide.

 Some lacer strips include raised lances that accept wire ties or hook-and-loop straps without the need for tie saddle accessories.
 The most advanced lacer strip will feature holes for mounting vertical power strips, cage nut-mounted and tie saddles.
 These full-featured lacer strips also include pre-cut tie posts.
 Assembled cable bundles mount easily to these tie posts; installers slide the cable tie or hook-and-loop strap onto the tie post without the hassle of fishing it through the lacer strip before wrapping the bundle.